Easy-to-read medicine information about menopause hormonal therapy – what it is, how to take it safely and possible side effects.

 - very marked numbness suddenly affecting one side or one part of your body.

-If you are taking HRT and have recently had surgery or a leg injury and you are unable to walk around, contact your doctor for advice.
+If you are taking MRT and have recently had surgery or a leg injury and you are unable to walk around, contact your doctor for advice.

-If you are taking HRT and decide to stop, ask your doctor how to stop safely.
+If you are taking MRT and decide to stop, ask your doctor how to stop safely.
 You may need to stop slowly over several weeks.

 Many women consider using complementary therapies such as phytoestrogens.
 These oestrogen-like compounds are found in all plants but are in highest quantities in legumes, including beans and soy products.
 Some women find these compounds helpful, although scientific studies have found them no better than a placebo.
 A lack of response after 6 weeks should be seen as a reason to stop.